 Elena Xausa (b.
-1984, Verona) is an Italian illustrator currently based in Berlin.
+1984, Verona) is an Italian illustrator currently based in Milan.

 Playing with different media and supporting and experimenting diverse creative languages, which go from decoration to animation, or screen-printings passing through her first love for drawing and illustration, Elena develops her unique and fresh style.